thegirlsinthemagnesiumdress/girls-magnesium-dress/README.md

  - `major`: it will generate a new major version number and deploy it;
  - `minor`: it will generate a new minor version number and deploy it;
  - `patch`: it will generate a new patch version number and deploy it.

+Please run the script from the root of the project, as shown above. ie.
+`$ ./scripts/deploy` can be used to deploy a feature that has to be tested in staging `$ ./scripts/deploy patch` can be used to launch some copy updates `$ ./scripts/deploy minor` can be used to launch some new features `$ ./scripts/deploy major` can be used to launch some a